philsch91/ProductValidation/README.md

 - `npm update "react" "react-dom"`
 - `npm install <packagename>@latest [<packagename2>@latest]`

+### Solc-js Setup
+1. `npm install -g solc` [GitHub Solc-js](https://github.com/ethereum/solc-js)
+2. Check Solidity compiler version with `solcjs --version`

 ### Truffle Setup

+Truffle includes Mocha and Chai for testing smart contracts in JavaScript.
+Mocha is used as the testing framework and Chai for assertions.
+Instead of the `describe` function, Truffle provides and uses the `contract` function.
+In contrast to the `describe`function, the `contract` function should make sure that the contracts are redeployed in the running Ethereum blockchain via the configured client for a clean state in terms of the contracts.
+In addition to that, the `contract` function is called with a list of accounts that can be used in the contained test case functions.

 1. `npm install -g truffle`
 2. `npm install --save @types/jest`
 3. `truffle init`